-This policy document provides coverage criteria for Genetic Testing for Dermatologic Conditions.
+This policy document provides criteria for Genetic Testing for Dermatologic Conditions.
 Please refer to:

-- Genetic Testing: Hereditary Cancer Susceptibility LA.CP.MP.225c for coverage criteria related to hereditary cancer syndromes that may have or present with dermatologic findings. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for coverage criteria related to tuberous sclerosis, neurofibromatosis, HHT, incontinentia pigmenti, proteus syndrome, pseudoxanthoma elasticum, and other disorders that affect the skin and other organ systems. - Genetic Testing: General Approach to Genetic Testing for coverage criteria related to genetic testing for a dermatologic condition that is not specifically discussed in this or another more specific policy.
+- Genetic Testing: Hereditary Cancer Susceptibility for criteria related to hereditary cancer syndromes that may have or present with dermatologic findings. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for criteria related to tuberous sclerosis, neurofibromatosis, HHT, incontinentia pigmenti, proteus syndrome, pseudoxanthoma elasticum, and other disorders that affect the skin and other organ systems.

+• Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to genetic testing for a dermatologic condition that is not specifically discussed in this or another more specific policy, including known familial variant testing